pursuit-curriculum/unit-full-stack-web-development/express-sql-seed-read/README.md

 <br />

-You can go to [the docs](http://vitaly-t.github.io/pg-promise/index.html) and see how complete or modify the set up (we will keep the default configuration and not pass any arguments).
+You can go to [the docs](http://vitaly-t.github.io/pg-promise/index.html) and see how complete or modify the setup is (for this build, you will keep the default configuration and not pass any arguments).

 Remember, a database like Postgres is very similar to a server in that it takes requests and makes responses.